 During the peak of the 2008 global financial crisis, the RV industry was one of the hardest hit in the country.
 Over 70% of RV-related businesses either went out of business or were bought out by others.

 Unemployment in this region was the highest in the nation at well over 20%.
-Today, Elkhart County’s unemployment is the lowest in the nation at under 2%.
+At the time of writing this post, Elkhart County’s unemployment is the lowest in the nation at under 2%.
 There are currently more than 20,000 open positions and you don’t even need to have previous experience.

 The competition for labor means they pay well – even for factory floor type jobs – and companies will train you.
 So, if you’re looking for work, you may want to seriously consider heading to Elkhart county and building RVs!